-The Thurston Conservation District held an election to select a member to its Board of Supervisors.
+Earlier this year the Thurston Conservation District held an election to select a member to its Board of Supervisors.

 Many (most?) of us had little previous knowledge of the Conservation District and its responsibilities, much less that it had been taken over by individuals who seem more intent on dismantling it and impeding its possibilities for environmental protection and enhancement than on serving the wishes of the great majority of citizens of this county in these areas.
 There are probably very few of us who had previously voted in a Conservation District Board of Supervisors election.